0x80/isolate-package/README.md

 At the moment, nesting packages inside packages is not supported.

-When building the registry of all local packages, `isolate` doesn't drill down into the folders.
+When building the registry of all internal packages, `isolate` doesn't drill down into the folders.
 So if you declare your packages to live in `packages/*` it will only find the packages directly in that folder and not at `packages/nested/more-packages`.

 You can, however, declare multiple packages folders.
 I personally like to use `["packages/*", "apps/*", "services/*"]`.
-It's just that the structure inside them should be flat.
+It is just that the structure inside them should be flat.

 ## Working with Firebase